mircoterenzi/DB23-PlantNursery/README.md

 12. View plants that have been treated more than indicated in their care plan

 The repository contains a report describing all the steps and analyses done during the creation of this database.

-The project was realized by Alessandro Coli and Mirco Terenzi for the database exam of the computer science and engineering course at the University of Bologna